-These catalogues are currently available through the
+These catalogues are currently available for purchase through the

-Gregg Museum e-commerce store.
+Gregg Museum e-commerce store and in person.

 All the following exhibitions and catalogues originated at the Gregg Museum of Art & Design.